 But it was also implied at the time that neither princess would have a role as a working role when they reached adulthood.

 A year later, in June 1999, the Sunday Times reported that Buckingham Palace wanted the two princesses to renounce their title when they became of age.
 A source close to the Duke of York told the Times: "He thinks it is outrageous.
 He blames the Queen's advisers."

 The plan was for Beatrice and Eugenie to relinquish their royal titles and be styled as daughters of a duke: Lady Beatrice and Lady Eugenie.

-It was eventually decided that to remove the the HRH and title Princess from Beatrice and Eugenie would been seen as "cruel."
+It was eventually decided that to remove the HRH and title Princess from Beatrice and Eugenie would be seen as "cruel."
 Majesty Magazine's Joe Little told The Scotsman in 2006 that "Beatrice is very aware of her background.
 Her father has always been particularly conscious of his Royal Surroundings and he will have made sure that his daughters are aware of their duties as granddaughters of the monarch."

 I believe that if the Duke and Duchess of York had a happy, scandal-free marriage and lifestyle, their two daughters would be working royals.
 But the sins of the parents have certainly visited their children.

 In September 2005, Beatrice was featured on the cover of Tatler magazine.
 She told Geordie Greig: "I wouldn't trade my life for anyone else's.
 I know I'm very lucky.
 I love being who I am and feel very happy with that."